 Gin is an interesting category of liquor and it is growing more diverse with each passing year.
 Yet, there are a number of brands of gin that have become tried and true favorites.
 These are the bottles that can be relied on for a great gin and tonic, as well as countless other cocktails, and they can be found almost anywhere.

 While brands like Beefeater and Tanqueray are at the top of the list for a good London dry gin, one forget about other popular bottles.
 Among those are the classic styles of gin like Bols Genever and Hayman's Old Tom Gin, as well as newer stars on the liquor shelf like Aviation and Hendrick's.

 The Diversity of Gin

 Today, drinkers can enjoy the diversity of gin.
 Unlike vodka, each bottle of gin is truly unique.
 The majority feature some degree of the pine flavor that comes from juniper, which is gin's signature ingredient, yet no two bottles have the same combination of botanicals.

 This array of flavors is what keeps many gin lovers coming back.
 It can also keep you from getting bored.
 If you have found yourself in a martini rut, simply pour a different gin and your drink is transformed!

 The newer styles that don't have the juniper-forward flavor are commonly referred to as "New Western Dry Gin" and these have a broader appeal.
 For drinkers who do not enjoy gin's piney characteristics, the likes of Hendrick's can open up a new world of cocktails.

 Beefeater London Dry Gin

 Beefeater is one of the biggest names in the gin business.
 It has been produced since the 1870s and moved to its current Kennington, London distillery in 1958.
-Over the years, it has not lost any of its appeal.
+Over the years, it has not lost any appeal among gin drinkers.
 This is a gin that you can find in any liquor store or bar and be guaranteed that it will make a good gin cocktail, no matter what you mix it with.